tterho/madivaru-lib/readme.md

 This library can be used to create unlimited amount of software timers with different time bases (timer systems).

-A timer system is ticked by a system timer, for example a timer interrupt.
+A timer system is ticked by a system timer, for example a timer overflow interrupt.
 The frequency of the software timer (the time base) depends on the timer tick frequency.
-A software timer is created by using a timer system as a time base.
-The timer is a simple 32-bit variable that gets a time stamp from the current timer counter when "started".
+The timer is a simple structure that gets a time stamp from the current timer counter when "started".
 The counter is advanced (ticked) continuously on the background by the system timer.
 When compared with the current timer counter value, the timer results into the time lapse between the initial state of time and the current state of time.
 This result can be used to create delays without stopping the whole application.
+The timer system can detect timer stuck errors (e.g. timer interrupt not running properly).